-So, you’ve (finally) finished your thesis or dissertation, a body of work that took months or maybe even years to complete.
-Now it’s time to write your abstract.
-If you’re here, chances are you’re not quite sure exactly what you need to cover in your abstract.
-Fear not – in this post, we’ll explain the following in simple, jargon-free language:
+So, you’ve (finally) finished your thesis or dissertation or thesis.
+Now it’s time to write up your abstract (sometimes also called the executive summary).
+If you’re here, chances are you’re not quite sure what you need to cover in this section, or how to go about writing it.
+Fear not – we’ll explain it all in plain language, step by step, with clear examples.

-Simply put, the abstract in a dissertation or thesis is just a short (but well structured) summary that outlines the most important points of your research (i.e. the key takeaways).
-This abstract is usually 1 paragraph or about 300 words long, but some universities expect something a bit longer.
-A good abstract covers the following essential points:
+Simply put, the abstract in a dissertation or thesis is a short (but well structured) summary that outlines the most important points of your research (i.e. the key takeaways).
+The abstract is usually 1 paragraph or about 300-500 words long (about one page), but but this can vary between universities.

 - The purpose of the research (what’s it about and why’s that important)

 - The methodology (how you carried out the research)

 - The key research findings (what answers you found)